GonzOne/starterapp/README.md

     Next, you need to install the dependencies for the Stheory Starter App.

-    Open terminal (command prompt), change directory into your project folder and run the following npm install scripts.
+    Open terminal (command prompt), navigate to your project folder and run the following npm install scripts.

     cd your-project-name
     npm install